 More than one audio input LED will light when multiple audio input sources are selected (for example, Analog and AES).
+See the X75HD/X75SD Installation and Operation Manual for more information.

 Figure 2-9.
 Advanced Audio Signal Routing

 Other Shortcuts